brady/public/Beliefs.md

 * Assisted suicide should be legal everywhere
 * Health care should be available to everyone who needs it
 * The death penalty should be used in extreme and certain cases to protect the public
-* Prisons should be about protecting the public, not about punishment
+* Prisons should be about protecting the public, not about punishment.
+Education, therapy & general self-betterment should be provided to break the cycle.
 * The world's average morality is improving as it becomes more connected
 * Marijuana should be legal to grow, sell, buy, and carry
 * Owning a gun should require certification from a firearms officer verifying that they've taken a safetly course, are free of criminal record, and pass a psychological mental health check every few years